Research, Scholarship, and Public Education

 The Center’s core mission is to provide pioneering, evidence-based analyses that support urgently needed reforms in the nation’s family courts.

-The Center’s and affiliated professionals’ powerful new research findings are regularly distributed in print, online, and through in-person or virtual presentations to lawmakers, judges, attorneys, advocates, and other professionals.
+The Center's research findings are distributed through peer-reviewed scholarship, presentations to lawmakers, judges, attorneys, and advocates, and direct engagement with policymakers at the state and federal level.
 The Center also brings scholars and policy professionals together to ensure these populations are informed of the new findings, and to discuss their implications for scholarship, policy, and system-reform work – in particular, the compelling need to create an integrated legal response to adult and child maltreatment.

 Family Court Outcomes Study